 How to enable Dark theme in SSMS 2016

-If you would like to enable the Dark theme in your Management Studio to check out the preview version of the theme, follow the steps below:
+If you want to activate the Dark theme in your Management Studio to check the "preview" version of the theme, follow the steps below:

 - Download the SQL Server Management Studio (SSMS) 2016